linzhi2013/MitoZ/version_2.3/README.md

 **And if your installation is problematic, you should try Docker MitoZ-2.3, or Udocker MitoZ-2.3 (https://github.com/linzhi2013/MitoZ/blob/master/version_2.3/INSTALL.md).
 DO NOT waste your time or others' time on software installation.**

+**I WILL NOT reply to any similar questions which has been raised and answered any more, unless the user states that they have tried the answers from issue XXX and issue XXX (provide the links here) and these methods fail.**

 ![how_to_search_similar_issues](https://github.com/linzhi2013/MitoZ/blob/master/how_to_search_similar_issues.png)

-**I WILL NOT reply any similar questions which has been raised and answered any more, unless the user states that they have tried the answers from issue XXX (provide the links here) and these methods fail.**

 # Manual of MitoZ